Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

 \subsubsection{Narrow and Wide Join Performance}

-We now compare the performance of narrow and wide joins with both optimized and unoptimized materialization.
-We first assume a match ratio of 100\%, which means all tuples in $S$ have a match partner in $R$.
+We now compare the performance of narrow and wide joins.
+We first assume a match ratio of 100\%, meaning all tuples in $S$ have a match partner in $R$.
 Moreover, $S$ has twice as many tuples as $R$, namely $|S|=2|R|$.

-Figure~\ref{fig:all-join-comp} shows the throughput of the narrow join for different data sizes.
-The CPU join refers to the optimized partition radix join developed by Balkesen et al~\cite{Balkesen15-hashjoin}.
-To have a fair comparison, we adjusted the CPU join implementation to run efficiently on our NUMA machine. cuDF join refers to the GPU-accelerated non-partitioned hash join implemented by cuDF~\cite{cudf}.
-The cuDF implementation does not include a transformation phase since $R$'s keys are directly inserted into a global hash table, which is then probed with $S$'s keys.
-The match-finding phase in this case, includes the construction and probing of the hash table and the production of the matching tuple IDs.
-The materialization phase is identical to that of *-UM.
-As we see in the figure, the GPU-accelerated sort-merge join and partitioned hash join are up to 34.5 times faster than CPU joins and 4 times faster than the cuDF join.
-We also observe that PHJ-* perform better than SMJ-* for joining narrow tables.
-We depict the time breakdown of different GPU-based implementations for processing narrow joins in Figure~\ref{fig:narrow-table-breakdown}.
-Since the joins are narrow, SMJ-OM is identical to SMJ-UM and performs worse than PHJ-*.
-PHJ-UM performs slightly better than PHJ-OM for smaller input sizes, yet both have almost identical performance for $1\text{G}\bowtie 2\text{G}$.
-Overall, the performance of PHJ-UM and PHJ-OM is very close. cuDF is the most inefficient of all because of the random accesses during the construction and probing of the hash table.
+(\textbf{Narrow joins}) We depict the time breakdown of different GPU-based implementations for processing narrow joins (Figure~\ref{fig:narrow-table-breakdown}).
+A bar in the figure corresponds to an implementation and consists of the transformation time (bottom) and match-finding time (top). cuDF does not do transformation.
+The GPU-accelerated sort-merge join and partitioned hash join are up to 4 times faster than the cuDF join.
+We also observe that PHJ-* performs better than SMJ-* for joining narrow tables.
+Since the joins are narrow, SMJ-TR is identical to SMJ-UR and performs worse than PHJ-*.
+PHJ-UR performs slightly better than PHJ-TR for smaller input sizes, yet both have almost identical performance for $1\text{G}\bowtie 2\text{G}$.
+Overall, the performance of PHJ-UR and PHJ-TR is very close.
+This indicates that the radix-sort-based partitioning performs as well as the bucket-chaining-based one. cuDF is the least inefficient for this workload due to the random accesses during the building and probing.